 Read more details about the modules from our course specification.

-Career opportunities include employment in the food industry, research, the media and charitable organisations.
-Graduates are well placed to apply for research studentships with a view to completing a PhD.
-Career opportunities are increasing in both fields.
+Career opportunities include roles in the food industry, research, local authorities, governmental bodies, the media and charitable organisations.
+You’ll also be well placed to apply for research studentships with a view to completing a PhD.
+Employment opportunities are currently increasing in both fields.

 Please note, in addition to the tuition fee there may be additional costs for things like equipment, materials, printing, textbooks, trips or professional body fees.